Texas Grama

 Maintenance

-Short, attractive, warm-season grass.
 Drought tolerant.
 Wide distribution in Texas.
 It is one of the earliest warm-season grasses to flower.
-It is most abundant on disturbed sites.
 Supplemental water is not required but will help it to stay green through the summer.
-Propagation: seed.
+Native habitat: disturbed sites, grassy pastures woodland edges, grassy pastures.

 Blooms April-November.
 A bunching, warm-season grass, with a weak root system.
 Has spreading bell-shaped seeds that are purplish on the outside, drying to a wheat color.
 Seeds are distributed along a spike above the leaves.
 Important for native Harvester Ants that collect the seeds.
 Provides nesting material for the Texas Horned Lizard.
 Larval host: Branded Skippers and Satyrs.